mike-lischke/antlr4ng/ReadMe.md

 The example file is a copy of the largest test file in [this repository](https://github.com/antlr/grammars-v4/tree/master/sql/mysql/Positive-Technologies/examples), and is known to be very slow to parse with other MySQL grammars.
 The one used here, however, is fast.

 ## Release Notes

+### 2.0.5

+- Profiler port (from backspace <backspace@backblog.me>)
+- Changed context getters in `ParserRuleContext` for retrieving sub contexts to accept any constructor parameter, for more flexibility.

 ### 2.0.4